- Music Classes & Lessons

 Merit has limited cancellation windows for private lessons.
 Enrollment is binding for the semester once the term begins.
 You can choose to discontinue private lessons during the drop/add window between semesters.

-Read about our refund policies below.
+Read about our refund policies under the “What is your refund policy?”
+FAQ.

 What is your refund policy?